tomoto/tomotoio/README.md

 My test project playing with Sony Toio.
 See https://www.sony.net/SonyInfo/design/stories/toio/.

+This runs on Linux with Python 3.6 or later.
+I am personally running this on Raspberry Pi 4 + Stretch.

 # Getting Started

 1. Install the package with `pip`.
 If you want to just try, `pip install -e .` at the root directory will be convenient.